Top front-end and back-end javascript frameworks

 • Reduces overhead

-• Does not need Virtual DOM
+• Does not need a Virtual DOM

-• Supports client and server side rendering
+• Supports client and server-side rendering

 Cons: